List of Hungarian submissions for the Academy Award for Best International Feature Film: Submissions

 István Szabó directed Hungary's first film to win the award, Mephisto (1981).

 Every year, each country is invited by the Academy of Motion Picture Arts and Sciences to submit its best film for the Academy Award for Best Foreign Language Film.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
 Following this, they vote via secret ballot to determine the five nominees for the award.
-Below is a list of the films that have been submitted by Hungary for review by the Academy for the award.